 The person at the center of this case

-Zhang Shilong (aka Baobeilong, Zhang Jianguo, Atreexp) and associated victims of APT 10 cyber intrusions
+Zhang Shilong (also known as Baobeilong, Zhang Jianguo, Atreexp)

-Justice for Zhang Shilong (aka Baobeilong, Zhang Jianguo, Atreexp) and associated victims of APT 10 cyber intrusions — the trail went cold in 2018, but the truth hasn't.
+Justice for Zhang Shilong (also known as Baobeilong, Zhang Jianguo, Atreexp) — the trail went cold in 2018, but the truth hasn't.

 Start here

-What is Zhang Shilong's current location and is he still actively conducting cyber operations?
+What is Zhang Shilong's current location and has he been apprehended or extradited to the United States?

-Zhang Shilong, a member of the Chinese hacking group APT 10, was indicted in December 2018 for leading a sophisticated cyber espionage campaign that compromised over 45 commercial and defense technology companies, managed service providers, and U.S. government agencies from 2006 through 2018.
-The conspiracy stole intellectual property, confidential business information, and personally identifiable data from targets across aviation, space, satellite, manufacturing, and maritime industries, affecting organizations in at least 12 countries.
-The case remains significant as an ongoing investigation into state-sponsored cyber threats, with Zhang Shilong's current whereabouts and the full scope of compromised data still under investigation.
+Zhang Shilong, a Chinese national and member of the APT 10 hacking group, was indicted in December 2018 for leading a sophisticated cyber espionage campaign targeting over 45 U.S. companies and government agencies from 2006 to 2018.
+Working for a Chinese technology company with ties to the Ministry of State Security, he and his co-conspirator stole intellectual property, confidential business information, and personally identifiable data from defense contractors, technology firms, and the U.S. Navy.
+The case remains significant as an example of state-sponsored cyber intrusions affecting critical infrastructure and national security, with Zhang's current whereabouts and apprehension status unclear.

 Try asking